irontec/ivozprovider/doc/sphinx/brand/billing/billable_calls.rst

     Invoice
         Show if a call is already included in any :ref:`Invoices`.

-    Type (inbound/outbound)
-        Since some incoming calls can imply cost (see :ref:`billing of inbound calls <bill_inbound>`), show if the call is an incoming call or an outgoung one.

 .. note:: As soon as the call is hung up, they appear in this list.
 In some minutes time the asynchronous process will set *Metered* to 'yes' and will assign a